jj5/kickass-crypto/README.md

 The KA0 data format, mentioned above, presently implies the following:

 After JSON encoding (discussed in the following section) padding is done and the data length is prefixed.
-Before encryption the message is formatted like this:
+Before encryption the message is formatted, like this:

 ```
 $message = $json_data_length . '|' . $json . $this->get_padding( $pad_length );